XanaduAI/strawberryfields/doc/introduction/circuits.rst

 Compilation
 -----------

+.. raw:: html

+    <h2 style="font-size:15px;color:white;background-color:#c30010;" >&nbsp;&nbsp;&nbsp;Xanadu's Quantum Cloud is no longer available.
+This material is maintained for reference purposes only.</h2>

 The :class:`.Program` object also provides the :meth:`.Program.compile` method that automatically transforms your circuit into an :term:`equivalent circuit` with a particular layout or topology.
 For example, the ``gbs`` compile target will